mca91/ITEWR_DC_Course/chapter1.md

 In the previous exercise, you saw example data exhibiting heteroskedasticity.
 In this exercise, we'll have a look at how we can get a regression summary reporting robust standard errors

-A data set `data` consisting of the observations you have seen before is now available in the workspace.
+A data set consisting of observations you have seen before is now available in the workspace.

 *** =instructions
 - Regress `y` on `x` and a constant.
 Store the result in `mod`